Man-Q/CDV01_Career_Goals_Reflection_MAQJIY456_wf02401_GroupB_Maqoba-Jiyane_CDV01/README.md

 1. **Anticipated Challenges**:

     - Identify potential obstacles or challenges in reaching your goals.
+        - Getting employment as a Junior Developer might be a challenge as there is a lot of us.
+And some have higher education which I do not posses.
     - Consider strategies to overcome these challenges.
+        - I will need to be the best.
+The best at what compnies require most.
+I will need to put in a lot more developer time.
 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.
+        - Connecting with hiring managers and CEOs.
+        - Developing and showcasing my work on Linkedin.
     - Include networking, mentorship, or educational opportunities.

 ### Submission